ASISaga/BusinessInfinity/.github/instructions/BusinessInfinity.instructions.md

 - Local development overrides
   - On your machine, you clone those same repos into your workspace.
-  - From the root of each repo, you run:
+  - From the root of each repo, we run:
-    `bash
-    pip install -e .
+    `pip install -e .`
-    `
     (or with uv: uv pip install -e .)
-  - That creates a small .pth file inside your virtual environment’s site-packages/.
+  - That creates a small .pth file inside the virtual environment’s site-packages/.
-  - Each .pth file just contains the absolute path to your local repo.
+  - Each .pth file just contains the absolute path to the local repo.
 That’s how Python “remembers” where to find the code.

-- Result
-  - When you import that package, Python follows the .pth pointer into your local repo.
-  - So edits you make in the repo are immediately reflected.
-  - Meanwhile, the pyproject.toml still documents the remote source of truth, so others can reproduce the environment without needing your local paths.

 ---